 The assumption that the atmosphere is the same whether or not the plume is present seems intuitively reasonable as the atmospheric path under consideration is much larger than the path within the plume.
 Also, the atmospheric radiance is calculated by a linear or quadratic interpolation of the atmospheric radiance above and below the plume.
 The very linear nature of the fit obtained demonstrates that this is a good approximation.
 Nevertheless, there is error involved.
-This is estimated from the $1-\sigma$ uncertainty estimate obtained from the least squares fit.
-The uncertainty is evaluated for the 8.6 and 12 μ m channels and for the difference.
-The 1- σ uncertainty for the difference was ± 0.3 K, which translates to a SCD error of $\pm 3\%$.
+This is estimated from the 1- σ uncertainty estimate obtained from the least-squares fit.
+The uncertainty is evaluated for the 8.6 and 12 μm channels and for the difference.
+The 1- σ uncertainty for the difference was ±0.3 K, which translates to an SCD error of ±3 %.